chrisjames432/DigitalOcean_functions/README.md

 # DigitalOcean_functions
-I way to interact with Digital Ocean server less functions
+A way to interact with Digital Ocean serverless functions.

+You will need a .env with Digital ocean api key.